 If you’re trailering in and expect to leave your rig for a period of time, confirm that parking arrangements are possible, secure and free.
 If the person on the front desk can’t answer these basic questions, my inclination is to try someplace else.

 Do Snowmobile Friendly Accommodations Have a Snowmobile Package?

 Wherever possible, also ask about a ground floor room that has its own outside door.
 Can you park your sled in front of it for easy loading and observation?
 An increasing number of places offer secure snowmobile parking in fenced tennis courts, outdoor pool areas or in special tents or garages.
 But some of these facilities require advance reservations.

 Inquire about available guest services.
 Is the front desk open 24 hours or not?
 Is there free Wi-Fi?
 What about the restaurant hours of operation?
 If you plan to get away early or arrive late, will you get fed?
 Do they have a hot tub?
 What about pop and ice machines?
 Finally, ask the clincher.
 Do they have The Weather Network so you can fine tune your riding plans and wardrobe for next day’s ride?

-Are there phones in each room and are they usable 24 hours for both outgoing and incoming calls?
+Are there phones in each room?
+Are they usable 24 hours for both outgoing and incoming calls?
 Is there a fridge and microwave?
 Is the heat centrally controlled or individually set in each room?

 If most of the preceding is answered to your satisfaction, you’re as certain as possible that the lodgings will be snowmobile-friendly.
-So confirm a room and get a reservation number, being sure to ask what their cancellation policy is in the event of a meltdown or breakdown.
+So confirm a room and get a reservation number.
+Be sure to ask what their cancellation policy is in the event of a meltdown or breakdown.
 If you change my mind later, call and cancel so other snowmobilers can find a place to stay.

 It used to be that I toured on the fly, not booking rooms ahead.
 But those days are gone.
 Too may places have closed for the winter, while others sell out their rooms for the winter to mining, logging, utility and construction workers.
 So my motto is always to book ahead.
 How long before depends on several factors…